andya17/geog323-wildlife-corridor/docs/report/analysis_plan.md

 - `Distribution`: This was shared by the original authors.
 - `Constraints`: Unknown
 - `Data Quality`: No planned quality assessment.

-- `Variables`: The highways are filled with a Simple Fill and there are no associated land cover data.
+#### Buildings (merged_buildings.shp)

+- `Abstract`: Indicated to be the combination of Microsoft AI building generation and OpenStreetMap buildings.
+- `Spatial Coverage`: The study site.
+- `Spatial Extent`: 24.9389406999999999,-33.9686420999999967 : 36.7868238000000005,-1.4968789000000000
+- `Spatial Reference System`: EPSG:4326 - WGS 84
+- `Temporal Coverage`: Unknown, presumed 2023
+- `Temporal Resolution`: Not applicable
+- `Lineage`: Sourced from the shared data from the original authors, presumed to be namely Justin Lucas.
+- `Distribution`: This was shared by the original authors.
+- `Constraints`: Unknown
+- `Data Quality`: No planned quality assessment.

+#### Bomas (bomas.shp)

+- `Abstract`: This is a shapefile which ostensibly contains locations of bomas, or livestock enclosures, within the wildlife corridor.
+It is also referred to with the term "rural".
+- `Spatial Coverage`: The data source pertains to land within the wildlife corridor.
+- `Spatial Extent`: 4007605.1797135984525084,-412580.2386067652842030 : 4032954.7106412472203374,-387445.8448925596894696
+- `Spatial Reference System`: EPSG:3857 - WGS 84 / Pseudo-Mercator
+- `Temporal Coverage`: Unknown, presumed 2023
+- `Temporal Resolution`: Not applicable
+- `Lineage`: Sourced from the shared data from the original authors, presumed to be namely Justin Lucas.
+- `Distribution`: This was shared by the original authors.
+- `Constraints`: Unknown
+- `Data Quality`: No planned quality assessment.

+Note: while "start_region.shp" and "end_region.shp" are included as inputs to the QGIS model, we did not work with these files due to their relevance to an accumulated cost surface raster rather than a least cost surface raster (i.e., there do not need to be defined start and end regions for a determination of cost).
+As mentioned above, the QGIS model does not contain all steps to create such an output.

 ### Prior observations

-Prior experience with the study area, prior data collection, or prior observation of the data can compromise the validity of a study, e.g. through p-hacking.
-Therefore, disclose any prior experience or observations at the time of study pre-registration here, with example text below:

-At the time of this study pre-registration, the authors had no prior knowledge of the geography of the study region with regards to the phenomena to be studied.
-This study is related to 0 prior studies by the authors.
+This study is not related to any prior studies by the authors.

-For each primary data source, declare the extent to which authors had already engaged with the data:

-- [ ] no data collection has started
-- [ ] pilot test data has been collected
-- [ ] data collection is in progress and data has not been observed
-- [ ] data collection is in progress and __% of data has been observed
-- [x] data collection is complete and data has been observed.
-Explain how authors have already manipulated / explored the data.

-For each data layer, the authors have investigated extent and other properties in QGIS.
+For each data layer, the authors have only investigated extent and other properties in QGIS.

 ### Bias and threats to validity